alpyen/Overgrowth-Scripting-Helper/README.md

 - Script Templates
   - missing some functions that were not listed on the documentation (like void Menu for Level)
 - Toggle Cheat Sheet
-- About (don't forget to credit silk icons)

 ##### Testing
 - Windows 10